rootmos/h/README.md

 "Oh the game crashed, why don't you send me the logs?"

-But Alice's intentions might only go as far as [griefing](https://en.wikipedia.org/wiki/Griefing), and will try to `os.remove` your access tokens.
+But Alice's intentions might only go as far as [griefing](https://en.wikipedia.org/wiki/Griefing), and she will try to `os.remove` your access tokens.
-(Alice, try removing Chrome/Firefox cookies as well.
+(Alice: try removing Chrome/Firefox cookies as well.
 This would definitely lose me my sunny disposition.)

 Removing files map to the [`unlink`](https://man.archlinux.org/man/unlink.2)